 Pestle and mortar

 If you want that traditional Thai experience, consider making curry paste in a Pestle & Mortar.
 We recommend purchasing one because they’re super fun to use and give you a greater feeling of accomplishment!
 The only downside we can see is that it’s a bit more physically demanding.
+This is one way to make authentic vegan Thai food – it really adds to the whole experience!

 We would recommend using a large pestle and mortar so you have enough space for all the ingredients.
 And for dishes like Papaya salad, where all ingredients need to be smashed in the mortar.
 Don’t worry if yours isn’t big enough though, you can transfer the ingredients into a bigger bowl as a DIY work around.
 We've done this when making Papaya salad!